o2r-project/containerit/paper.md

 This way, containers can enable verification of reproducibility and auditing without requiring reviewers to manually download, install, and re-run analyses [@beaulieu-jones_reproducibility_2017].

 Container preservation is an active field of research [@rechert_preserving_2017; @emsley_framework_2018].
-It is reasonable to assume that key stakeholders interested in workflow preservation, such as universities or scientific publishers, should be able to operate container runtimes on a time scale comparable to data storage requirements by funding agencies, e.g. 10 years in case of the [German DFG](http://www.dfg.de/en/research_funding/proposal_review_decision/applicants/research_data/index.html) or [British EPSRC](https://epsrc.ukri.org/about/standards/researchdata/expectations/).
+It is reasonable to assume that key stakeholders interested in workflow preservation, such as universities or scientific publishers, should be able to operate container runtimes on a time scale comparable to data storage requirements by funding agencies, e.g., 10 years in case of the [German DFG](http://www.dfg.de/en/research_funding/proposal_review_decision/applicants/research_data/index.html) or [British EPSRC](https://epsrc.ukri.org/about/standards/researchdata/expectations/).
 To enable and leverage the stakeholders' infrastructure, container creation must become easier and more widespread.

 # Summary